dovahcrow/patchify.py/README.md

 ```
 This will reconstruct the original image that was patchified in previous code.

+### Help! `unpatchify` yields distorted images
-**Caveat**: in order for `unpatchify` to work, you need to create patchies with equal step size. e.g. if the original image has width 3 and the patch has width 2, you cannot really create equal step size patches with step size 2. (first patch [elem0, elem1] and second patch [elem2, elem3], which is out of bound).
+In order for `unpatchify` to work, patchies should be created with equal step size.
+e.g. if the original image has width 3 and the patch has width 2, you cannot really create equal step size patches with step size 2.
+(first patch [elem0, elem1] and second patch [elem2, elem3], in which elem3 is out of bound).

-The required condition for unpatchify to success is to have (width - patch_width) mod step_size = 0.
+The required condition to successfully recover the image using unpatchify
+is to have `(width - patch_width) mod step_size = 0` when calling `patchify`.

 ### Full running examples